X-gender: Word origin

 The Japanese term X-gender is made up of an X indicating indeterminacy and the loan word gender, which is borrowed from English but may have somewhat different connotations from the English term.
-The international terms "transgender", "genderqueer" or "non-binary" or their Japanese-language equivalents were historically rarely used for such gender identities in Japan.
+The international terms "transgender", "genderqueer" or "non-binary" or their Japanese-language equivalents were historically never used for such gender identities in Japan.

 The Kansai region on the Japanese main island is assumed to be the origin of the expression, where it appeared again and again in publications by queer (homosexual) groups in the course of the 1990s, although the exact origin is unknown.
 The meaning is first considered and defined in detail in an issue of Poco a poco magazine, published by G-Front Kansai in 2000, which contained several articles about people who would be classified as X-gender.
 However, the term itself only appeared in the glossary.
 Through one of the founding members of the group, who participated in several interviews and documentaries, x-jendā (pronounced ekkusu jendā in Japanese) further established.
 As a result, the term became more widespread through use in social media and increased awareness of the gender discourse in public opinion.

 Classification

 X-gender is considered part of the transgender spectrum and is often considered a gender identity disorder (性同一性障害).
-Since "X-gender" encompasses a wide variety of gender identities, there is no clear definition of this category in terms of a specific gender; three subgroups are used by some queer groups but has no mainstream reach:
+Since "X-gender" encompasses a wide variety of gender identities, there is no clear definition of this category in terms of a specific gender; three subgroups are used by some queer groups but do not have the same mainstream reach: